FrameworkComputer/FrameworkDebugger/README.md

 * PD SWD
 * SOC SPI Flash (BIOS)

-## CCD
+## CCD UART

-EC & CPU UARTs can be accessed without opening the DUT (Device Under Test, aka the framework laptop) up by connecting to the USB Type-C ports on the right of the device (side with the power button).
+EC & CPU UARTs can be accessed without opening the DUT (Device Under Test, aka the Framework Laptop) up by connecting to the USB Type-C ports on the right of the device (side with the power button).

 The USB Type-C port needs to be told to go to debug accessory mode